 – Jack Cameron

-As always, the comments section is moderated with each comment needing approval and is reserved for the friends and family of the victim to share thoughts or memories of Jeremy with the rest of us.
+As always, the comment section is moderated and reserved for friends and family who knew Phyllis and want to share memories.

 – Jack Cameron

-As always, the comments section is moderated and reserved for family and friends who knew James Timmons and want to share stories, memories, or other positive thoughts about him.
+As always, the comment section is moderated and reserved for those who knew Jimmy and want to share memories of him.

 – Jack Cameron

-As always, the comments section is moderated.
-It is reserved for those who knew Maria and want to share thoughts or memories of her.
-Any negative comments are deleted.
+As always, the comments section is moderated and reserved for those who knew and loved Gerald.
+If they want to share thoughts or stories of Gerald, this is a place to do it.

 – Jack Cameron